angelica-kaylee/-PROJECT-Automated-Application-Deployment-on-Kubernetes-Cluster-with-Jenkins-CI-CD-Pipeline/README.md

 # Deploy-an-Application-to-a-Kubernetes-Cluster-using-Jenkins-CI-CD
-This repository showcases the description, steps, and problem solving of an end to end CI/CD using Jenkins Access it through the file in this reportory called: **Deploy an Application to a Kubernetes Cluster using Jenkins CICD final**
+This repository showcases the description, steps, and problem solving of an end to end CI/CD using Jenkins, ansible and Kubernetes.
+Access it through the file in this reportory called: **Deploy an Application to a Kubernetes Cluster using Jenkins CICD final**